zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 The Outsiders by S. E. Hinton

-Anne of Green Gables Lucy Maud Montgomery
+Anne of Green Gables by Lucy Maud Montgomery

 The Immortal Life of Henrietta Lacks